Allopurinol

 What if I prefer not to take medicines during pregnancy?

-It is very important that inflammatory bowel disease is controlled, and that organ rejection continues to be prevented during pregnancy.
-Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.
+It is very important that IBD is controlled and that organ rejection continues to be prevented during pregnancy.
+Your doctor will only prescribe medicines when necessary and will be happy to talk to you about any concerns that you might have.

 As part of routine antenatal care, most women will be offered a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
-No additional monitoring is required due to taking allopurinol in pregnancy, although women with inflammatory bowel disease and organ transplants are likely to be offered additional monitoring of their own and their baby’s wellbeing.
+No additional monitoring is required due to taking allopurinol in pregnancy, although women with IBD and organ transplants are likely to be offered additional monitoring of their own and their baby’s wellbeing.

 Are there any risks to my baby if the father has used allopurinol?